 Hematoxylin & Eosin (H&E) is a non-specific staining technique that utilizes two dyes to produce different colors on cell components, highlighting cell morphology features as well as nuclei in tissues.

-This technique is the gold standard as a first line test in diagnostic settings since it is able to provide general information about the tissue easily and in a very short time.
-However, this technique is often insufficient to distinguish between cells that show similar morphological characteristics and therefore other types of staining are needed.
-For instance, when biomarker-specific information is needed, techniques such as IHC, IF are required.
+H&E is the gold standard as a first line test in diagnostic environments since it is able to provide general information about the tissue easily and in under 5 minutes.
+It is therefore often used intraoperatively during biopsy procedures to support the surgeon’s decision-making.
+However, this technique is often insufficient to distinguish between cells that show similar morphological features, where further staining techniques is needed in order to provide specific molecular information.
+In these cases, IHC, as well as IF in the research setting, are common methods.